Tian Hua

 Tian Hua (born 14 December 1928) is a Chinese actress most famous for her role of Xi Er in the 1950 film The White-haired Girl.

 Personal life

 In 1949, Tian married Su Fan, who was one of the stage designer of PRC founding ceremony.
-Tian is the best friend with actress Zhao Lirong.
+Tian is the best friend of actress Zhao Lirong.
 In 2015, a website reported that Tian's husband and son suffered from cancer, and ran out of money for medical treatment.